hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 	* The number of "server" lines equals the number of Swift Proxies you have set up.
 	* For virtual IP:

 		* Login to the controller node

 		  		# ssh heat-admin@<Controller Node IP address>
 				# sudo -i

-		*  Run the following command to view the virtual IP of the controller nodes:
+		*  Run the following command to view the virtual IP of the controller nodes

 				/etc/keepalived/keepalived.conf